top of page

 People Street was founded to be a bridge between communities and public services, ensuring that people’s lived experiences shape the policies and systems that impact them.

 The insights from our grassroots cancer awareness project make it clear: we need to go further.
-That’s why we are launching the Centre for Self-Health—a community-driven initiative that moves beyond awareness to empowerment.
+That’s why we are launching a new project in the summer: The Centre for Health Empowerment—a community-driven initiative that moves beyond awareness to empowerment.

 Through the Centre, we will: